 The Quotes and Wisdom of Warren Buffett

-Warren Buffett has been an active investor, business magnate, and philanthropist since 1951, and he's still going strong.
-He's considered one of the world's most successful investors, and his net worth of $87.1 billion dollars as of August 30, 2018, makes him third on the list of wealthiest people worldwide.
+Warren Buffett has been an active investor, business magnate, and philanthropist since 1951, and he's still going strong as of August 2019.
+He's considered one of the world's most successful investors, and his net worth of more than $82 billion dollars made him the third-wealthiest person in the world as of July 2019, according to Forbes.
 Buffet has a longer track record of success in beating the market than any other legendary investor.

 - "When Berkshire buys common stock, we approach the transaction as if we were buying into a private business."